 Smart meters are designed to help households become more energy efficient by letting users monitor energy consumption in real-time.
 They do this by communicating with an in-home display.

 When turned on, the display receives constant updates from the smart meter regarding the household energy usage, allowing users to note when they use a lot of energy and try to cut down.
 Smart meter users do not need to enter meter readings as it is all done automatically.

 The in-home display (which will be set up by the engineer when they install your smart meter) will show you how much gas and electricity you use as you use it.

 Every in-home display functions slightly differently.
-EDF uses thr Chameleon 3 and Geo Trio displays, at the time of writing this.
+EDF uses the Chameleon 3 and Geo Trio displays, at the time of writing this.
 You can find a complete user guide for both these, as well as for older in-home displays the supplier has used in the past, on the EDF Energy website.

 Here, we can talk you through a few smart meter in-home display basics:

 - A green traffic light means you are using less energy than usual.
 When you first start using your display, it will use the national average as a baseline.
 It will soon adapt according to your smart meter readings.